cluivee/CopyNotesSandbox/README.md

 # Snippets Board

+This project has moved.
+Please see the new repository here[https://github.com/cluivee/CopyNotes]

 Snippets Board macOS app written with Swift and SwiftUI.

 Create a board of commonly used text snippets (code snippets, addresses, email addresses) that you can copy to the clipboard with one-click.